Q: What does the church expect of me after becoming a member here?

 Q: How do I reserve a room at the church for a meeting?

-A: Space is available for free for any recognized church ministry or group; simply complete an Application for Facility Use (aka a greensheet) and give it to Holly Eubanks in the main office.
-For non-church functions, building usage must be approved by the Board of Trustees and a fee will be involved; use the same form for your request, and Holly Eubanks will forward it to the board.
+A: Space is available for free for any recognized church ministry or group; simply complete an Application for Facility Use (aka a greensheet) and give it to Misty Celli in the main office.
+For non-church functions, building usage must be approved by the Board of Trustees and a fee will be involved; use the same form for your request, and Misty Celli will forward it to the board.
 (These requests should be made well in advance, as the board only meets once a month.)

 Q: How do I get something on the church calendar?

 A: New events must be approved by the church staff before being added to the calendar.
 Changes or additions to meeting dates must be approved by the staff person responsible for the sponsoring group.
-Either way, Holly Eubanks can direct you to the right person.
-Since the church calendar is generally limited to events that occur in the church, by completing a greensheet to reserve your space, your event will be reviewed and if approved, added to the calendar.
+Either way, Misty Celli can direct you to the right person.
+Since the church calendar is generally limited to events that occur in the church, by completing an online room reservation form to reserve your space, your event will be reviewed and if approved, added to the calendar.